Temporal Grounding as a Learning Signal for Referring Video Object Segmentation: Appendix

 The annotation process is carried out by approximately 20 annotators, who manually inspect and label each video.
 During this process, we remove any training samples where the referred objects do not have valid mask annotations, resulting in the removal of 66 videos and 1,278 expressions from the training set.
 We also make several corrections to the original labels, including adding missing objects that are described in the text but absent from the annotations, and fixing cases of label ID switching.
-Examples of such corrections are illustrated in \figref{fig:label_modification}, categorized by case type. \figref{fig:label_modification}-(a) involves partial segmentation where the target object is incompletely annotated, and moreover, the MeViS dataset lacks suitable masks to correct the ground truth; therefore, this case was excluded from the dataset. \figref{fig:label_modification}-(b) involves a frame in which the mask IDs of two turtles are mistakenly swapped, necessitating correction of the ID assignment. \figref{fig:label_modification}-(c) refers to instances where multiple elephants matching the referring expression are present, but only a subset are labeled in the ground-truth; thus, the missing objects are added to the annotations.
+Examples of such corrections are illustrated in \figref{fig:label_modification}, categorized by case type.
+Figure~\ref{fig:label_modification}-(a) involves partial segmentation where the target object is incompletely annotated, and moreover, the MeViS dataset lacks suitable masks to correct the ground truth; therefore, this case was excluded from the dataset.
+Figure~\ref{fig:label_modification}-(b) involves a frame in which the mask IDs of two turtles are mistakenly swapped, necessitating correction of the ID assignment.
+Figure~\ref{fig:label_modification}-(c) refers to instances where multiple elephants matching the referring expression are present, but only a subset are labeled in the ground-truth; thus, the missing objects are added to the annotations.
 Conversely, \figref{fig:label_modification}-(d) describes situations where objects not corresponding to the expression are annotated, and these irrelevant masks are subsequently removed.
 Finally, \figref{fig:label_modification}-(e) combines the issues from \figref{fig:label_modification}-(c) and \figref{fig:label_modification}-(d), resulting in comprehensive corrections across the affected frames.
-Note that the results reported in the first row of Tab.
-2-(a) in the main text (56.8 $\mathcal{J}\&\mathcal{F}$, without MeViS-M) are also obtained using the corrected labels, except that the moment labels from MeViS-M are not utilized.